rarylson/update-conf.py/README.md

 update-conf.py -f /etc/snmp/snmpd.conf
 ```

-The script will merge the splitted config files in the directory `/etc/snmp/snmpd.conf.d` in the file `/etc/snmp/snmpd.conf`.
+The script will merge the splitted config files in the directory `/etc/snmp/snmpd.conf.d` into the file `/etc/snmp/snmpd.conf`.

 If the directory containing the splitted files uses a diferent name pattern, you can pass its name as an param: